ambanum/pariscall.international-backend/README.md

-# Paris-call-server
+# Paris Call contribution API

-Server allowing to confirm email addresses and to add organizations in Paris Call supporters list
+An API transforming Typeform data from incoming webhooks into confirmation emails sent to the filler of the form, then into approval emails sent to a third party, and finally into a Jekyll-compatible file in some repository.

-> Serveur permettant de confirmer les adresses email et d'ajouter des organisations dans la liste des supporters de l'Appel de Paris
+> Serveur permettant de confirmer les adresses email et d'ajouter des organisations dans la liste des soutiens de l'Appel de Paris.

 - - -